Selling A Business with Attached Real Estate

 • It is still possible to sell the attached real estate with the business in such circumstances, but the sales process may be more lengthy and difficult.

-Benefits to Seller of Selling Business Without Attached Real Estate
+Benefits of Selling Business Without Attached Real Estate

 Moreover, if the seller of the business chooses to keep the property and rent it to the buyer (or someone else if the buyer does not want to remain on the premises), the seller will be able to take depreciation deductions from the real estate.
 The depreciation deduction schedule from a commercial real estate building (not the land) is 39 years, meaning that if a building is worth $390K, the seller may take $10K/year in depreciation deductions off their income taxes.

 If the seller chooses to sell their business and attached real estate as a package deal, then it is imperative that the business and real estate be evaluated separately by a professional business broker.
 The evaluation process for the business should only focus on the merits of the business, while assuming that the seller is paying the fair market value of what the rent would be for use of the real estate.
-The evaluation process for the real estate should take into account the comparable sales, the condition of the real estate, and the best and possible economic use of the real estate.
+The evaluation process for the real estate should take into account the comparable sales, the condition of the real estate, and the best possible economic use of the property.
+When valuing the business as an income producing property, the capitalization rate method of evaluation uses a cap rate (typically 5-10 percent) which represents the net operating income divided by the current market vale.

-Target Right Buyers When Combining Business and Real Estate
+Target Right Buyers When Selling Business and Real Estate

 • Procuring an SBA-backed loan is far easier if commercial real estate is included in the deal.